th7mo/th7mo.com/markdown.md

 ## YAML front matter
 For the [second-brain](second-brain.md) it is allowed to use [yaml-front-matter](yaml-front-matter.md).

+## Exporting Markdown
+Sometimes it is required to convert Markdown to other file formats like `.pdf` or `.docx`.
+The tool [pandoc](pandoc.md) can be used to convert Markdown to a lot of other file formats.

 ## See also
 * The original [Markdown specification](https://daringfireball.net/projects/markdown/).